NAR Dashboard

 Isaac is forecast to be a Category 1 hurricane when it hits land.
 Image: NOAA/ National Weather Service

 Whenever a hurricane approaches, everyone goes “category” crazy.
-Isaac is predicted to be a Category 1 hurricane when it comes ashore; Katrina (2005) was a Category 3 storm when it hit Louisiana; and Andrew (1992) reached Category 5 when it smashed parts of southern Florida to smithereens.
+Isaac (2012) was a Category 1 hurricane when it came ashore; Katrina (2005) was a Category 3 storm when it hit Louisiana; and Michael (2018) reached Category 5 when it smashed into parts of Florida.

 What exactly is the difference between a Category 1 and 5; 2 and 4?